“Ride the Wild Wind”

 |Set Decoration||Perry Murdock|

-Epilogue – based on the teleplay by Rod Peterson and story by John C. Champion
+Epilogue – based on “Ride the Wild Wind,” a teleplay by Rod Peterson and story by John C. Champion

-(ANDY, SLIM and MISS HANNAH are standing in front of MISS HANNAH’s ranch house.
-ANDY and SLIM are respectfully holding their hats in their hands.)
+(ANDY SHERMAN, SLIM SHERMAN and MISS HANNAH are standing in front of MISS HANNAH’s ranch house.
+ANDY SHERMAN and SLIM SHERMAN are respectfully holding their hats in their hands.)

 MISS HANNAH: I want to thank you for coming by.

 SLIM SHERMAN: Well, Andy wanted to.
 He…He thought you’d like to know what happened.

 ANDY SHERMAN: He was tryin’ to save my life.

 MISS HANNAH: Poor Boone.
 Killed in a holdup he had nothing to do with for a change.